MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Remarks

 The `max` algorithm is unusual in having objects passed as parameters.
 Most C++ Standard Library algorithms operate on a range of elements whose position is specified by iterators passed as parameters.
 If you need a function that operates on a range of elements, use [max_element](../standard-library/algorithm-functions.md#max_element) instead.
+Visual Studio 2017 enables **constexpr** on the overloads that take an initializer_list.

 ### Example